Sydney's revolutionary urban link, connecting Wynyard - CBD - Barangaroo

 The key features of the project include:

 - Western entry to Wynyard Station – a new entry building off Clarence Street with a deep excavation and transfers spanning over a future railway corridor

-- Railway House transfer and underpinning – a complex underpinning and transfer of an existing 12 level 1920’s heritage building in an extremely confined basement adjacent the operation trains.
+- Railway House transfer and underpinning – a complex underpinning and transfer of an existing 12 level 1920’s heritage building in an extremely confined basement adjacent the operating trains.
 This element required extensive high tech surveying monitoring systems and a network of multi-stage jacking ensure zero settlement of the existing building

 - Pedestrian Tunnel – a new 120m long tunnel constructed below both Clarence and Margaret Street